 Where do you work?
 What is your workspace like?

-What is on your work table at the moment?
+What’s on your workbench/easel/work table at the moment?

 What do you enjoy most about what you do?

 The most satisfying part of what I do is the collaboration with homeowners – leading them through the commissioning process – from developing the design, choosing the glass, and making the window, through to fitting the stained glass, and ending up with a piece that has personal significance.

 This is what I did with Jackie for her property by the sea.
 The design was of a beach and the sea plus a shoal of mackerel and a crab, plus beautiful fronds of seaweed.
 I came up with the idea of fitting the panel in an alcove, artificially lit from behind.

 “It is really a thing of joy.
 We always light it up in the evenings and it has received so many comments.
 It’s something different, made only for us and it really draws your eye as you come into the room.
 We are really happy with it.”
 Jackie G

 What is the best thing to have happened to your business to date?

 Over the last couple of years, I’ve been building up a successful working relationship with Sashed Ltd, a company that produces exceptionally high-quality bespoke timber window frames and doors.
 Their team are knowledgeable, professional, friendly, and easy to work with.
 It’s also great that they are based in Park Royal, a stone’s throw from my studio.

 Contact Zoe and see more of her work at www.angleglass.co.uk.